domoticsduino/smarthome-fw-lib-ddcommon/README.md

-# smarthome-fw-lib-ddcommon
+# Smarthome firmware library for ESP8266 - DDCommon
-Library with common functions for all projects
+Library with common functions for all projects based on ESP8266 board